veritone/veritone-sdk/packages/veritone-json-schemas/README.md

 ## Local Testing

+### Creating tests

+Create a test in the `examples` or `invalid-examples` directory.
+Everything in the `examples` directory must be a valid JSON instance of the schema it is associated with.
+Everything in the `invalid-examples` directory must be a JSON instnace that fails validation with the associated schema.

+The typical naming convention is `<category-in-kabob-case>_<description-in-kabob-case>`.
+Specific examples that test contract validation should start with `cc` for Capability Contracts and `oc` for Object Contracts

+### Running tests

 We use a containerized tool for validation of the schema and examples.
 All examples can be tested easily with `make test`, however sometimes it is easier to focus on a subset of examples, so the following can also be used: